Mid-major pop-up game pits San Francisco and Loyola Chicago

 Struggling to find opponents amid the coronavirus chaos, San Francisco and Loyola Chicago decided to meet in the middle.
 The Dons and Ramblers are set to play Thursday in Salt Lake City, an unexpected nonconference mid-major pop-up game that had San Francisco coach Todd Golden so giddy he called on support from a rival.

-“We would love any @BYUMBB fans in the Salt Lake area to come support the @USFDonsMBB on Thursday at 12noon Mtn Time!!,” Golden tweeted Wednesday.
-“A win for the @USFDonsMBB would be GREAT for the Cougs and @WCChoops!!
+”We would love any (at)BYUMBB fans in the Salt Lake area to come support the (at)USFDonsMBB on Thursday at 12noon Mtn Time!!,” Golden tweeted Wednesday. ”A win for the (at)USFDonsMBB would be GREAT for the Cougs and (at)WCChoops!!
 You can even wear Blue!!”

 The college basketball season got off to such a great start, a sense of normalcy returning to the hardwood.